Milk-Cool/randomjs/README.md

 # randomjs
-A small JavaScript library with a few kinds of random
+A small JavaScript library with a few kinds of random.

+## Installation